-Suitably qualified person (decontamination)
+Suitably qualified person

-A suitably qualified person (decontamination) is defined as a (person designated by Management to provide testing, advice and review/witness documentation.
+(decontamination) defined as a (person designated by Management to provide testing, advice and review/witness documentation.
 Be qualified to graduate level in an appropriate discipline.

-The suitably qualified person (decontamination) should demonstrate extensive relevant experience on decontamination equipment testing and the subject of decontamination and a lower level qualification should also be considered.
+A suitably qualified person (decontamination) is

+should demonstrate extensive relevant experience on decontamination equipment testing and the subject of decontamination and a lower level qualification should also be considered.
 Each case should be considered on its merits.